27 Hooper Street

-The census record states that George and Maria had been married eight years and had had one child who had died.
-Very soon after the census their daughter Margaret was born, and a few years later they had two sons, Stanley and George.
+Subsequent records suggest that perhaps they did.
+Very soon after the 1911 census their daughter Margaret was born, and a few years later they had two sons, Stanley and George.

 In 1950 they were sharing the house with Margaret and her husband George Ives.
 George Buck died in 1953, and Maria was still living at the address in 1955.

-UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, and electoral registers.
+UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers, and local newspapers available via www.britishnewspaperarchive.co.uk.
 For William Ledenum Ogle, list of Cambridge University Alumni and University of London Student Records, at www.ancestry.com.
 For Frank and Ernest Meadows, UK Soldiers Died in the Great War, 1914-1919, at www.ancestry.com.